mcphail/speccydev/README.md

 Open the bottom bar in vscode to expose the terminal or select "Terminal -> New Terminal" from the menu bar.
 Try running some Linux commands like `ls -lh` or `date`.
 Build the example project by running `make` from the terminal or the VSCode extension.
 Experiment with editing some of the source files and running `make` again.
 Experiment with some of the assemblers, compilers and other tools mentioned above.
 The `Makefile` contains example usage of tools like sjasmplus, zmakebas, Boriel's BASIC and the FUSE utilities.

 When you are ready to start your own project, run `make start_new_project` to wipe out the example code and start afresh.

+## Versions

+This `main` branch of this repository will always point to the latest numbered release of the devcontainer image.
+This image will contain specific, numbered releases of the various tools as documented above.
+If the devcontainer is updated with non-breaking changes, the minor version number will be incremented.
+This gives reassurance that, say, a v1.7 devcontainer will contain tools which can compile programs made with a v1.2 devcontainer without issue.

+If there is a breaking change in the tools, the major version number will be incremented.
+So a v2.0 devcontainer may not build projects made in a v1.7 devcontainer correctly.
+Please ensure all your collaborators are using appropriate devcontainer versions.

 ## Debugging